1day2die/ULX-Global-Ban-Fix/README.md

 ULX-Global-Ban
 ==============
 A Global Ban System designed to be used only with ULX & ULib Garry's Mod servers.
-This Version has been fixed up by 1Day2Die#1337 (feel free to contact me on discord https://discord.io/hafuga)
+This Version has been fixed up by 1Day2Die#1337 (feel free to contact me on discord https://discord.gg/RKjkQnUbHy or via DM)

 INFO
 ==============